-Including CARTAC, the International Monetary Fund (IMF) has eight regional technical assistance centers in the Pacific, the Caribbean, Africa, the Middle East, and Central America which function to help countries strengthen human and institutional capacity to design and implement policies that promote growth and reduce poverty.
+Including CARTAC, the International Monetary Fund (IMF) has ten regional technical assistance centers in the Pacific, the Caribbean, Africa, the Middle East, Central America and India which function to help countries strengthen human and institutional capacity to design and implement policies that promote growth and reduce poverty.
 Work is progressing on establishing another regional center in Africa.

-The African Regional Technical Assistance Centers ( East Afritac, South Afritac, Central Afritac, West Afritac) are part of the IMF’s Africa Capacity-Building Initiative launched in May 2002.
+The African Regional Technical Assistance Centers ( East AFRITAC, South AFRITAC, Central AFRITAC, West AFRITAC and West AFRITAC II) are part of the IMF’s Africa Capacity-Building Initiative launched in May 2002.
 Responding to calls from African leaders, including under the New Partnership for Africa’s Development(NEPAD), the Initiative promotes strengthening the capacity of African countries to design and implement their poverty-reducing strategies, as well as to improve the coordination of capacity-building technical assistance in the PRSP process.
-As part of the Initiative, four African Regional Technical Assistance Centers (AFRITACs) have been established.

 East AFRITAC was opened in Dar es Salaam, Tanzania, in 2002, and now serves seven countries in East Africa (Eritrea, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, and Uganda).
 West AFRITAC was opened in Bamako, Mali, in 2003, to serve ten countries in West Africa (Benin, Burkina Faso, Côte d’ Ivoire, Guinea, Guinea-Bissau, Mali, Mauritania, Niger, Senegal, and Togo).
 Central AFRITAC was opened in Libreville, Gabon, in 2007, to serve countries in the CEMAC group, plus Burundi and the Democratic Republic of the Congo.
 South AFRITAC was opened in Port Louis, Mauritius, in May 2011, to serve 13 countries in Southern Africa (Angola, Botswana, Comoros, Lesotho, Madagascar, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Zambia, Zimbabwe).
 Work is in progress to open one more AFRITAC, covering the non-francophone countries in West Africa (AFRITAC West 2).
 The AFRITACs are financed by contributions from a number of donors, the IMF, as well as host and beneficiary countries.
 Current donors include the African Development Bank, Australia, Brazil, Canada, the European Investment Bank, the European Commission, France, Germany, Italy, Kuwait, Luxembourg, the Netherlands, Switzerland, and the United Kingdom.